Jwely/pyhelp-gis/README.md

 The python programming language can be exceptionally useful, is one of the most common languages used in the GIS community, and is a very suitable first programming language.
 Nearly everything I know is self taught, and I am NOT a python expert, but have gained a couple of years experience doing python programming for machine learning, data science, GIS, and for general interest.
 Every once in a while someone asks me a question with a solution that is best demonstrated by example code, and this repository serves as a loosely organized collection of examples and simple tools.
 Some of these little examples i've writen for myself to reference.

+This collection of resources does not attempt to teach basic python syntax, but to serve as a practical resource.
+There are many online resources for beginners introductions to python including interactive ones on [Code Academy](https://www.codecademy.com/learn/python), and self paced resources like [this one](https://developers.google.com/edu/python/introduction?hl=en) offered by google.

 ### Getting started

 I've decided the best way to approach this is to force users to get established with github